Money Stories and Emotional Spending: Why Women Feel Stuck

 The Cultural Roots of Silence

-The World Bank (2022) reports that women worldwide remain less likely than men to seek financial advice or engage in financial discussions.
+Research on financial inclusion suggests that many women still face barriers to seeking financial guidance or participating confidently in financial discussions.
 This silence is rarely disinterest; it’s a learned behavior reinforced by generations of shame and social stigma.

 Common inherited beliefs include: